KnightJC/Jacks-Gym/README.md

 __Forking__

+- Forking the GitHub Repository

+  - By forking the GitHub Repository, you can make a copy of the original repository in your own GitHub account.
+This means we can view or make changes without making the changes affecting the original.
+  - Log into GitHub and locate the GitHub Repository.
+  - At the top of the Repository there is a "Fork" button about the "Settings" button on the menu.
+  - You should now have a new copy of the original repository in your own GitHub account.

+__Cloning__

+- Making a Local Clone

+  - Log into your GitHub then find the GitPod repository
+  - Under the repository name there is a button that says "Clone or download".
+Click on this button.
+  - If cloning with HTTPS "Clone with HTTPS", copy this link.
--
+  - Open GitBash
+  - Change the current working directory to the location where you want the cloned directory to be.
+  - Type git clone, and then paste the URL you copied earlier.

+Cloning or Forking has not been done for this site but these are the steps to follow when doing them.

 The live link to the site can be found here - https://knightjc.github.io/Jacks-Gym/

 ## Credits

 #### Content

-- Font was taken from fontawesome and google fonts.
+- Font was taken from Fontawesome and google fonts.
-- Social media icons was taken from fontawesome too
+- Social media icons were taken from font awesome too

 #### Media

-- The image in the header, time table, gallery where taken from Pexabay
+- The image in the header, timetable, and gallery where taken from Pexabay